HONOURING THE BOND

 Unfortunately, the bereavement of pet loss may not be fully recognized, understood, or validated, especially by those who are not familiar with the bond.
 As a result, those who have lost a pet may not feel encouraged to mourn the loss, and may find themselves isolated and without support.

 If you have lost your pet, and have questions or feel “stuck” in any aspect of the grief, talking with someone who understands the bond may help.
 Grief is the normal, natural process of adjusting to the loss of a loved one; it is part of the human condition.
 And it is only by moving toward the experience that one can reconcile the loss, find new meaning, and learn to live with it.

-If you are a Pets Plus Us Member and would like to speak with Dr. Debbie, you may have an Advocate schedule an appointment for you by calling 1-800-364-8422.
-For questions, you may contact Dr. Debbie directly at firstname.lastname@example.org.
+Pets Plus Us recognizes the need for pet owner bereavement support.
+If you are a Pets Plus Us Member and would like to speak with Dr. Debbie, our Care & Empathy Officer, you may schedule an appointment with an Advocate by calling 1-800-364-8422 or by contacting Dr. Debbie directly at firstname.lastname@example.org.